microsoft/PartnerResources/_docs/Skilling/Teams Academy/content/Phone/emergency.md

 layout: page
 title: Dynamic Emergency Calling with Teams Phone
 sorttitle: Dynamic Emergency Calling with Teams Phone
-description: In this session we cover what dynamic emergency calling is, how Teams Phone supports this through trusted IPs, the location information service (LIS), how emergency policies work and are applied.
+description: In this session, we delve into dynamic emergency calling with Teams Phone.
+Discover how Teams supports this through trusted IPs, the location information service (LIS), and the functioning and application of emergency policies.
 updated: 2022-02-27
 permalink: /skilling/microsoft-teams-academy/phone/dynamic-emergency
 youtubeid: ZOxlejJSEGI